HomeBlog Home

 If you find a house that is empty, the seller usually wants to sell it fast.
 Vacant homes can be costly for owners to keep up, so a fast closing often works in your favor.

-To move quickly, get pre-approved for your mortgage and choose a lender that can close fast.
+To move quickly, get pre-approved for your mortgage, and choose a lender that can close fast.
 Share your timeline with everyone involved in the sale.
-Ask your lender about pre-underwriting your loan, which helps speed things up even more.
+Ask your lender about pre-underwriting your loan to speed things up even more.

 Buying a vacant home does not have to take long.
 By being ready and working with a fast lender, you can save time and even stand out to the seller.